-Insert the bundled driver CD DISC into your CD-ROM drive, select "ATI Chipset\ATI_Raid Driver"installation bar on the dialogue Window to begin the driver and software installation.
-(Please follow the instruction to finish the installation).
+2. Insert the bundled driver CD DISC into your CD-ROM drive, select "ATI Chipset\ATI_Raid Driver" installation bar on the dialogue Window to begin the driver and software installation.

 When you install a new Windows 2000 or XP operating system on your RAID set, please follow the below procedure: